Degenerate matter: Electron degeneracy

 There is an upper limit to the mass of an electron-degenerate object, the Chandrasekhar limit, beyond which electron degeneracy pressure cannot support the object against collapse.
 The limit is approximately 1.44 solar masses for objects with typical compositions expected for white dwarf stars (carbon and oxygen with two baryons per electron).
-This mass cutoff is appropriate only for a star supported by ideal electron degeneracy pressure under Newtonian gravity; in general relativity and with realistic Coulomb corrections, the corresponding mass limit is around 1.38 solar masses.
+This mass cut-off is appropriate only for a star supported by ideal electron degeneracy pressure under Newtonian gravity; in general relativity and with realistic Coulomb corrections, the corresponding mass limit is around 1.38 solar masses.
 The limit may also change with the chemical composition of the object, as it affects the ratio of mass to number of electrons present.
 The object's rotation, which counteracts the gravitational force, also changes the limit for any particular object.
 Celestial objects below this limit are white dwarf stars, formed by the gradual shrinking of the cores of stars that run out of fuel.
 During this shrinking, an electron-degenerate gas forms in the core, providing sufficient degeneracy pressure as it is compressed to resist further collapse.
 Above this mass limit, a neutron star (primarily supported by neutron degeneracy pressure) or a black hole may be formed instead.